 Step-2: Leaves removal

-Once you have a good enough cutting you will need to make sure that all the leaves are taken off.
+Once you have a good enough cutting you are a step closer to propagate citronella.
+You will need to make sure that all the leaves are taken off.
 Too much greenery on the cutting will drain the moisture which is required for the rooting process.
 If the cutting dries out before the roots form you will not be able to use the cutting.

 You can leave just a leaf or two on the cutting provided they are small.
 If there are bigger leaves trim them to three fourth the size and leave them be.